 Bali’s natural beauty comes in countless forms but the rice terrace create some of the island’s most awe-inspiring backdrops.
 The Tegalalang rice terrace in Ubud are famous place for snapping photos.
 One of the most beautiful green you’ll ever see, an interesting path to hike and small villages to explore.

-The rice fields’ terraces are works of art.
+In addition, the rice terrace look like a work of art.
 The fields are various shades of green and are extremely well maintained.
 The coconut trees still give an extra charm.
 Be sure to walk through the rice fields to explore close its distinctive architecture.
-The dramatic landscape makes it a popular stop for travelers, and it is indeed like walking into a postcard.
+The dramatic landscape makes it a popular stop for traveler therefore it is indeed like walking into a postcard.

 Tirta Empul Temple, Gunung Kawi, Goa Gajah, Sacred Monkey Forest Sanctuary, Ubud, Traditional Art Market Ubud, Ubud Palace.

-Admission Fee Yes, Admission is IDR 10.000/person on the ticket booth and if you explore inside the fields, the farmers will ask donation in some area inside the rice field which is Rp 5.000/person.
+Admission is IDR 10.000/person on the ticket booth and if you explore inside the fields, the farmers will ask donation in some area inside the rice field which is Rp 5.000/person.

 There are some selfie spot where you can take some great photos with a small fee (around IDR 5000)

 Local people created the swing in the higher ground near rice terrace.
 It is intended for selfie and you can play this swing for a small fee.

 You will see one or two farmer holding a bunch of grass as if they just collecting them around the field.
 Many tourist managed to take pictures with them but they will asked for some small cash in advance 😉